maceto2016/NestJSDynLoad/README.md

 Enough of theory, let's put the dough to work!

-Below we have the subdirectory with our API APP:
+Below we have the subdirectory with our API application:

 ![API DIR](./assets/api-dir.png)